Reference

 MCP Tools

-The Driver MCP server exposes 7 tools.
-Each tool returns pre-computed context about your codebases.
-Your AI agent calls these tools automatically based on your prompts.
+The Driver MCP server exposes 14 tools.
+Your AI agent calls these tools automatically based on the tasks it's working on.

 Tip: You do not call these tools directly.
 Ask your agent a question in natural language, and it selects the right tool.
-This reference helps you understand what is available and how to prompt for it.
+This reference helps you understand what is available and how Driver gives your agent the right context.

 get_codebase_names